lrytz/efftp/notes/session.md

 ## Features

+- need to have more details **where** an effect mismatch comes from
+  - apply expression: if it comes from qual, arg, latent, relative, ...
+  - constructor effects: if it comes from super constructor call? problem was with case companion constructor, generated code, constructor effect inferred impure because AbstractFunction parent. effect when selecting the object...

 - refine the inference of a tree's effect:
   - effects of annotation expressions should not be included in the effect of a tree (are they?)